Seth Viebrock, CEO

 Often for small-to-medium businesses, publications, eCommerce stores, startups, or nonprofits

 WordPress tends to fit these categories quite well.
 People love its ease of use, it generally has a great reputation among marketers and less-technical developers, and more people tend to have experience with it than Drupal.
+It is also easy to customize the basics.
 Here are some examples of situations where WordPress excels:

-- Lower cost due to starter themes (with caveats).
-WordPress has a much larger base of starter themes, which give you a visual and functional outline of a website without having to hire a team to design and build your website from scratch.
+WordPress has a much larger base of starter WordPress themes, which give you a visual and functional outline of a website without having to hire a team to design and build your website from scratch.

 - Just like anything that sounds this good to be true, there are caveats and frequent issues with starting from something that someone else built for somebody who is not you.